Pau Gasol: Personal life

 Gasol remains strongly interested in medicine.
-He regularly visits Childrens Hospital of Los Angeles, a standard stop for athletes making charitable visits in the L.A. area, but does not limit his business to visiting young patients.
+He regularly visits Children's Hospital of Los Angeles, a standard stop for athletes making charitable visits in the L.A. area, but does not limit his business to visiting young patients.
 On one visit, he asked a group of doctors well-informed questions about their treatment of children with scoliosis.
 In April 2010, Gasol was scheduled to sit in on a spinal surgery, wearing surgical scrubs, with Dr. David Skaggs, the hospital's chief of orthopedic surgery.
 Skaggs has said, "We talk to him now almost like he is a surgical colleague."
 Gasol canceled his original plans to observe a surgery when he came down with a low-grade fever the day before the operation, not wishing to risk infecting anyone at the hospital.
 He was able to reschedule his observation for June 2010, witnessing Skaggs lead a team operating on a 13-year-old girl from Colorado with scoliosis.

 Gasol has a broad range of intellectual and cultural interests.
 He has taught himself Italian and French to go along with his childhood languages of Catalan and Spanish plus English.
 While with the Lakers, he and Kobe Bryant spoke to one another during games in Spanish to keep opponents from knowing their plans.
 Gasol also regularly reads historical novels, plays French classical music on his keyboard, and attends concerts and operas; he is a friend of Spanish tenor Plácido Domingo, and often visits him backstage after performances.

 Gasol married Catherine McDonnell in July 2019.
 He posted a photo of his wedding on his Instagram account.
 The couple's daughter Elisabet Gianna Gasol was born on September 13, 2020.
 Elisabet's middle name is a tribute to Bryant's late daughter and Bryant's widow Vanessa is her godmother.
+In December 2022, the couple announced the arrival of a son, Max.